Liianne/SpotlessGS/README.md

 The optimizer uses PyTorch and CUDA extensions in a Python environment to produce trained models.

 ## Setup
+Our code has been tested on Ubuntu 20.04 and CUDA 12.2.
 Please install the environment:

 ```sh